tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 “No. That is *not* how we operate,” Helga snapped.
 “You have to call at least two days before to put your name on *the list.*”

-“So, I can’t just tell you my name and have you add it to the list now while I’m here?”
+“I can’t just tell you my name and have you add it to the list now while I’m here?”

 “No.”

-"So, I have to leave and then call you to tell you the same thing I'm saying now?"

-"Correct."

 Steven nudged me and whispered, “ Come on, man.
 Let’s go.”

-But I wasn’t going anywhere.
-And this lady wasn’t going to ruin my plans.
+But this lady wasn’t going to ruin my plans.
 “Okay, we’ll be in touch.”

 “What bullshit,” Steven said as we left.
 “Forget this place.
 Screw the zucchini—”

-But I wasn’t giving up.
-After some more convincing, Steven gave in.
+But I wasn’t giving up, and after some more convincing, Steven gave in.
 "Fine, but let's hope we don't have to see that jackbooted medusa again."

 So, I called the restaurant, and Helga answered right away.
-But her voice reflected no trace of recognition when I told her I was just there.

-"It's Will Drake.
-I'd like to put my name on your list."
+"I'd like to put my name on your list."

 This time, Helga sounded professional and polite.